The Fundamental Principle

 The Trade Sequence

 The basic sequence on a new build or major extension is fixed by the logic of how buildings go together.
-Deviating from it creates expensive problems.
-The standard sequence for a residential project:
+Deviate from it and you create expensive problems.
+The standard residential sequence:

 1. Groundworks: Excavation, drainage, foundations, ground slab.
 Everything else sits on this.
 Groundworks delays ripple through the entire programme.

-2. Masonry / superstructure: Bricklayers and blocklayers building the walls to plate level.
-On cavity wall construction, cavity insulation is installed as the walls rise — coordinate with the bricklayer, not as an afterthought.
+2. Masonry and superstructure: Bricklayers and blocklayers building the walls to plate level.
+On cavity wall construction, cavity insulation goes in as the walls rise.
+Coordinate this with the bricklayer at the start, not as an afterthought mid-build.

-3. Roof: Roofer installs the structural roof — rafters or trusses, sarking, felt, battens, and tiles.
+3. Roof: Roofer installs the structural roof, rafters or trusses, sarking, felt, battens, tiles.
 The building must be weathertight before internal trades start.
+No exceptions.

-4. First-fix plumbing and electrics: Once weathertight, plumber runs pipework and electrician runs cables before any boarding out.
-These must be coordinated so they don't cross in the same stud void.
+4. First-fix plumbing and electrics: Once weathertight, plumber runs pipework and electrician runs cables before any boarding.
+These must be coordinated so they don't clash in the same stud void.

-5. Insulation and boarding: Insulation between rafters (if applicable), vapour barriers, plasterboard to walls and ceilings.
+5. Insulation and boarding: Insulation between rafters where applicable, vapour barriers, plasterboard to walls and ceilings.

 6. Plastering: Wet plaster or skim coat over board.
-Plastering must be complete before any second fix or floor finishes — wet plaster needs to dry properly (typically 4–6 weeks for full moisture loss) before final decoration.
+Plastering must be complete before any second fix or floor finishes.
+Wet plaster needs 4–6 weeks for full moisture loss before final decoration.

 7. Floor screed: Often installed at the same stage as plastering or immediately after.
-Screed also needs to dry before floor finishes are installed.
+Screed also needs to dry before floor finishes go down.

 8. Second-fix plumbing: Radiators, sanitaryware, kitchen connections, boiler commissioning.